jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 being the final result of the breach as opposed to an initial one, this seemingly
-System intrusion\-y attack now also shows up in this pattern.Keep in mind, however, that Extortion isnt anything new in this pattern.
+System intrusion\-y attack now also shows up in this pattern.
+Keep in mind, however, that Extortion isnt anything new in this pattern.
 Weve seen various iterations of it from the empty threats (Weve hacked your